miracuse/miracuse.github.io/index.md

 # About

-Miracuse is a Tabletop RPG game where you and your friends play as a group of adventurers in a fantasy world of swords and sorcery.
+_Miracuse_ is a Tabletop Role Playing Game where you and your friends play as a group of adventurers in a fantasy world of swords and sorcery.
 You'll work together to explore ancient ruins, fight monsters, and solve mysteries.

 ### How to Play